urbackmk/platipy/README.md

 Platipy is written in Python, Javascript, HTML and CSS.
 It uses Flask as a web framework and Jinja as a template engine.
 Github's OAuth API enables user authentication.
 The Pygments python library is used for syntax highlighting.
 The backend uses SQLAlchemy to interface with a Postgres database hosted on Heroku.

-Directions for installing the extension can be found here: www.platipy.com

 ###Extension files

 **manifest.json** contains information about the extension.
 Platipy is a page-action extension.
 The web pages that it acts on are specified in the **content scripts** section.
 Because the extension makes cross-domain ajax calls from many websites to my server, I list all websites under **permissions**.